hmchen47/DataScience/AppliedDS-UMich/3-AML/02-Supervised1.md

 For what value of Coef 3 is $R^2$ score maximized for the Ridge Model?

-    Ans: 0, x40, x35
+    Ans: 10
     1. you need to identify which figure correspond to the Lasso model (Q7)
     2. Find the alpha that maximize the R2 of the Lasso model (Q8/9)
-    3. Identify the lines at default value (1.0): Coef 1 > Coef 3 > Coef 4 > Coef 2 > Coef 5 > Coef 0 (Orange, Red, Green, Purple, Brown, Blue)
+    3. Identify the lines with provided coefficient values (0.1): Coef 1 > Coef 3 > Coef 4 > Coef 2 > Coef 5 > Coef 0 (Orange, Red, Green, Purple, Brown, Blue)
     3. find the value of Coef 3 at the alpha that maximized the R2 of the Lasso model.
-(Red @ 11)
+(Red @ 3) - Refer to Fig A